mattiash/mattias.holmlund.se/content/post/running-node-in-docker.md

 exit $TEST_EXIT
 ```

-The script generates a random identifier (UUID) that I use both as the tag for the image
+The script generates a random identifier (UUID) that is used both as the tag for the image
 as well as for the name of the container that I run the tests in.
 The script then builds the container with the `build` target
 and runs the `autotest` npm-script inside the container.